mathiasverraes/15yearsddd/manuscript/cyrille-martraire/essay.md

-# Domain modeling with monoids
+# Domain Modeling with Monoids (by Cyrille Martraire)

 Cyrille Martraire, Arolla, 2018